atelierdumobile/appdeploy/README.md

 AppBuilder - Visualize, template and deploy your app in a second.
 ============

-AppBuilder is the fastest way to deploy your mobile app on any server from your Mac.
+AppBuilder is the fastest way to deploy your mobile app to any server without configuration or environment constraints it only uses html.
 Currently used in our toolchain in production environment with a Jenkins providing an ipa build with fastlane/gym.

 ## Features